Equal Justice InitiativeVisit site

 How we're helping

-Google.org has also given $2.4 million in grant funding to support two projects that further EJI's racial justice work: a museum examining African American history and a national memorial to lynching victims.
+Google.org has given $2.4 million in grant funding to support two projects that further EJI's racial justice work: a museum examining African American history and a national memorial to lynching victims.
 The museum, From Enslavement to Mass Incarceration, will explore the legacy of slavery, racial terrorism, segregation, and contemporary issues of mass incarceration, excessive punishment, and police violence.
 The Memorial to Peace and Justice will be the nation's first prominent memorial to lynching victims and will help communities publicly engage with the legacy of racial terror.
+Most recently, Google.org granted an additional $1 million to EJI to support their ongoing efforts to address racial inequity.

 Using data to change the conversation about race in America